Ctrl, Alt, Delight: I’ve Ordered Another Keyboard!

 Welcome to User Centric!

-U-S-E-R(This is the post I wrote introducing UserCentric in the official blog at blog.u-s-e-r.com)
+U-S-E-R(This is the post I wrote introducing UserCentric on the official blog at blog.u-s-e-r.com)

-Review anything you use, one point at a time… Becoming a semi-pro product reviewer has never been so easy! 😀
+Review anything you use, one point at a time… Becoming a semi-pro product reviewer has never been this easy! 😀

-We are currently on private beta so if any of you want to grab your preferred username early, you can use the beta code KyXnrTz” at the signup page.
-Just don’t tell anyone else! 😉
+We’re in private beta right now, so if you want to snag your favorite username early, use the beta code KyXnrTz on the signup page.
+Just keep it hush-hush! 😉

 ~SeeJay